Research

 Summary

 Failing the Solicitors Qualifying Examination (SQE) can feel like a major setback, but it doesn't have to define your legal career.
-This guide will help you understand what went wrong, build a strategic plan, and use the right tools to pass your SQE retake in 2025 with confidence.
+This guide will help you understand what went wrong, build a strategic plan, and use the right tools to pass your SQE retake with confidence.
 From analysing feedback to upgrading your study methods and tracking SRA updates, you'll gain the clarity and direction needed to move forward.

 Why Do Candidates Fail the SQE the First Time?